PhilipDaniels/my-website/content/blog/2022/oracle-udt-class-generator.md

 ```

 This class lives in my [BassUtils](https://www.nuget.org/packages/BassUtils/) NuGet package, but I
-copied and pasted it into the generator to avoid having another NuGet dependency to deal with.
-This
+copied and pasted it into the generator to avoid having another NuGet dependency to deal with (see
-thinking also meant I decided not to use a templating library to assist with the code generation.
+below for the problems they cause).
+This thinking also meant I decided not to use a templating library
+to assist with the code generation.

 # Packaging as a NuGet Package